 Acts 22:3 I am verily a man which am a Jew, born in Tarsus, a city in Cilicia, yet brought up in this city at the feet of Gamaliel, and taught according to the perfect manner of the law of the fathers, and was zealous toward God, as you all are this day.

 Paul was giving his background.
 And what he was saying here was that he was sent to Jerusalem, that he might have advantage—being taught at the feet of Gamaliel, who was a renowned scholar.
-And by strict diligence, exact care, and the utmost rigor and severity—Paul was given instruction and taught to understand and practice the law of Moses (and, I'm sure, the torah as well).
+And by strict diligence, exact care, and the utmost rigor and severity—Paul was given instruction and taught to understand and practice the law of Moses (and, I am sure, the Torah as well).
 It was the written law of Moses and the traditions handed down from the fathers.
 And Paul had a burning zeal for God and the law—which is what we should have, as well.
 It was expressed, again, by his scrupulous adherence to its forms and by his persecuting of the saints.

 But, about twenty-five years into his ministry and with all of his understanding, Paul at last saw the intent and that keeping the letter of the law had lulled him into a false security.
 He discovered that he just couldn't do it.
 He finally had to admit, "I cannot keep what Jesus Christ wants me to keep."